n9maple/final_project/readme.md

 ## Requirements

 The requirements.txt is attached on this project.
-In Google colab, you can install certain version package by runnin the code:
+In Google colab, you can install certain version package by running the code:
 ```ddd
 !pip install package==x.x.x
 ```